gcmt/vessel.nvim/README.md

 ### Mark list window

 By default the mark list window shows all global and local marks grouped by the file they belong to.
-By default, marks are sorted by line number.
-To change that, head over to the [configuration](#mark-list-options) section and look for the `sort_marks` option.
+By default, marks are sorted by line number. , head over to the [configuration](#mark-list-options) section and look for the `sort_marks` option.
 Once inside the window the following mappings are available:

 - `q`, `<ESC>` Close the floating window
 - `<C-J>` Move to the next mark group (path header)